dataforgoodfr/batch11_cartovegetation/README.md

 # batch11_cartovegetation
 ### Requirements

-- Docker must be installed
+- Docker and Docker compose must be installed [Docker (Docker compose included)](https://www.docker.com/products/docker-desktop/)
 - Until data gathering is implemented, it is necessary to have a data folder containing a geoTIFF file representing a region the size of a town (for test purpose, full automatisation is not yet implemented since it recquires an IGN web service for data import that is scheduled to be launch in beta version mid-july)

 ### Install